 TM79 Multi-Stage Saturation Colour

 Unfortunately, this kit is out of stock due to a global shortage of the opamp used.
-We expect to have more by Summer 2022.
+We expect to have more October 2022.

 Eisen Audio is a Brooklyn-based, high-end audio design firm whose credits include the DIY500 preamp and designs for Purple Audio, AwTAC, and NonLinearAudio.
 The TM79 is a new analog saturation design from Eisen released exclusively for the Colour format.
 Instead of attempting to replicate a particular vintage design, the TM79 draws its inspiration from various technologies and textures found on classic records of the 1970s.
 Every component and circuit element has been carefully chosen by ear in pursuit of "That 70's Tone."